aditya-raj/careers/README.rst

 Reference Check
 ---------------
-Reference check should be the final assessment of skills:
+Reference check should be the final assessment of skills.
+It is designed really as a veto in case any material information has been misstated or other major issues surface.:

     1.  `If passes, Hire`_
     2.  `No Match`_